- What is Counseling?

 Support Groups More Info

 Support groups are open groups that can be attended without prior intake appointment or referral needed.

 Been There Done That

 Support for internally motivated students who have decided to quit using chemicals and work through the challenges they face and sharing the things they learn as they attempt to stay clean and sober in the college life atmosphere.
-Wednesday 12 pm - 1 pm
+Fridays 3 pm - 4 pm

 Skills Groups More Info

 This group is designed to teach basic concepts of mindfulness that can be used as coping skills.
 In this group, students will learn about and practice walking, sitting and eating meditation.
 They will also participate in a guided body scan meditation.
 Topics that will be discussed include working with thoughts, cultivating non-judgmental present-moment awareness, managing difficult emotions and pain with tolerance and acceptance, letting go of stories we tell ourselves, awareness of the body and self-care, anxiety/stress management, pain versus suffering, and cultivating kindness for self and others.
 Often people engage in the same behaviors over and over again such as drinking, smoking, gambling, etc. as a way to temporarily escape the pain they do not want to experience.
 However, this ultimately does not bring peace.
 Participants of the mindfulness group will learn to live life on life's terms.

 Students will be asked to participate in practices and encouraged to discuss their experiences during the practice time.